ianhargreaves80/EuroCast_clothing_footware/README.md

   - Imported inflation risks via producer prices and trade volumes
   - Sudden supply chain disruptions influencing price and sentiment
   - Macro volatility propagation from external shocks to consumer behavior
-  - Parts of the hierachical model could not converge at 1,000 iterations (running on local machine).
-Rerun this in GCE in a high compute engine (16-32 CPUs, 16GB)

 - **Upgrade to most recent data:**
   Replace API-sourced data with live Eurostat CSV downloads to reduce lag and enhance scenario accuracy.

+- **Solvel Hierarchical Model Issues**
+  Parts of the hierachical model could not converge at 1,000 iterations (running on local machine).
+Rerun this in GCE in a high compute engine (16-32 CPUs, 16GB)

 - **Future Modeling Directions:**
   - Incorporate Bayesian networks for flexible multi-node inference